|Nutrition Facts (per serving)|

 A lot of recipes use buttermilk or sour cream to add moisture and activate the baking soda through their acidity.
 I opted for plain Greek yogurt because of its subtle tang and the fact that it's a more common refrigerator staple.
 Whole milk or full-fat work the best for flavor, but 2 percent will work too.
 Avoid fat-free/non-fat varieties as they have preservatives that will affect the cupcake texture.

-Serve these rich chocolate cupcakes as is, with whipped cream and red berries, or one of our favorite frostings (see the bottom of the recipe).
+Serve these rich chocolate cupcakes as is, with whipped cream and red berries, or one of our favorite frostings.
 They are even better the next day as all the flavors have time to marry together.

 “These cupcakes are wonderfully moist and tender with a real depth of chocolate flavor.
 It may take a few minutes to ensure all of the dry lumps are removed from the batter, but it’s an important step to make sure you get a nice, even crumb texture.” —Julia Hartbeck